 It’s always great to get out on the water.
 I’ve lost count of how many whales, dolphins and other marine mammals I’ve seen in BC while at “work”.
-Nothing like going to a site and stopping to watch 50+ white sided dolphins skipping though the water to chase herring!
+Nothing like going to a site and stopping to watch 50+ white-sided dolphins skipping through the water to chase herring!

-The biggest perk; however, is the fresh seafood, often prepared by celebrity chiefs, that is served and handed out at seafood industry conferences and trade shows!
+The biggest perk; however, is the fresh seafood, often prepared by celebrity chefs, that is served and handed out at seafood industry conferences and trade shows!

 Photo: the Atlantic Sapphire site in Florida. www.atlanticsapphire.com